patrick-tssn/MARL_SG/README.md

 This is the official code for the paper [Collaborative Reasoning on Multi-Modal Semantic Graphs for Video-Grounded Dialogue Generation](https://arxiv.org/abs/2210.12460) (EMNLP 2022 Findings)

+*We study video-grounded dialogue generation, where a response is generated based on the dialogue context and the associated video.
+The primary challenges of this task lie in (1) the difficulty of integrating video data into pre-trained language models (PLMs) which presents obstacles to exploiting the power of large-scale pre-training; and (2) the necessity of taking into account the complementarity of various modalities throughout the reasoning process.
+Although having made remarkable progress in video-grounded dialogue generation, existing methods still fall short when it comes to integrating with PLMs in a way that allows information from different modalities to complement each other.
+To alleviate these issues, we first propose extracting pertinent information from videos and turning it into reasoning paths that are acceptable to PLMs.
+Additionally, we propose a multi-agent reinforcement learning method to collaboratively perform reasoning on different modalities (i.e., video and dialogue context).
+Empirical experiment results on two public datasets indicate that the proposed model can significantly outperform state-of-the-art models by large margins on both automatic and human evaluations.*

 ## Overview

 ![model](image/README/model.png)